MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-local-password.md

 title: "Set or update the local administrator password - Machine Learning Server "
 description: "When no other form of authentication is used, you must define a password for the local administrator account."
 keywords: ""
-author: "j-martens"
+author: "HeidiSteen"
-ms.author: "jmartens"
+ms.author: "heidist"
 manager: "cgronlun"
 ms.date: "2/16/2018"
-ms.topic: "article"
+ms.topic: "conceptual"
 ms.prod: "mlserver"

 # optional metadata